astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/selfcare.md

 Mindfulness is all about noticing your thoughts and feelings **in the present moment** and questioning and observing the world thoughtfully.
-I'm not sure I could teach it to you in a couple paragraphs; check out Healthy Minds below for what I think is the best program to learn.
+I'm not sure I could teach it to you in a couple paragraphs.
+Check out Healthy Minds below for what I think is the best program to learn.

 Mindfulness is rooted in [neuroplasticity](https://mcpress.mayoclinic.org/healthy-aging/the-power-of-neuroplasticity-how-your-brain-adapts-and-grows-as-you-age/), the brain's ability to